-So what does this mean to marketing teams?
+So what does this mean for marketing teams?

 Video can take on more of the heavy lifting when it comes to senior marketing activities.

-The use of video content to explain concepts, demystify technology and drive intended user activity change.
+The use of video content to explain concepts, demystify technology, and drive intended user activity change should be a priority.

-Through the use of video, brands can build trust with older audiences, encourage herd mentality and bridge the gap between offline and online user journeys.
+Through videos, brands can build trust with older audiences, encourage herd mentality, and bridge the gap between the offline and online user journeys.